Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Dynamic programming: evidence, boundaries, and moments

 with the convention that any $k$-specific prior terms such as $\log p(k)-\log C_k$ are added only when selecting among different values of $k$.
-Equation~\eqref{eq:joint-map-k} is solved exactly by a max-sum DP with backpointers (Section~\ref{sec:algorithms}).
-In the sequel, whenever we report an \emph{exported MAP segmentation}, we mean the joint optimizer $\widehat{t}^{\,\mathrm{MAP}}:=\widehat{t}^{\,\mathrm{MAP}}(\widehat{k})$ rather than a vector of marginal boundary modes.
+Equation~\eqref{eq:joint-map-k} is solved exactly by a max-sum DP with backpointers.
+Inline, the max-sum recursion reads